 I have also developed skills in canine photography and supported several RSPCA fund raising efforts over the years, utilising these skills to raise hundreds of pounds for the charity.

-Unusually for this day and age, I use film.
+I photograph using film.
 With the exception of two years between 2007-2008, I always have.
-There’s a certain ‘something’ about a photograph taken using film; rich, vibrant colours most notably, and a beautiful natural appearance more akin to how our eyes see the subject.
+There’s a certain ‘something’ about a photograph taken using film; rich, vibrant colours most notably, and a beautiful natural appearance.
 I’m not the only ‘current’ photographer who thinks so either; Jose Villa, Ann Kathrincock, Michael Kenna and many others are notable examples who I happen to admire.
-In the case of black and white photography, the transition in shade from black to white is especially smooth.
-There’s something very real about film that I seem unable to replicate satisfactorily with digital technologies.
-I just work better this way!
-And besides, I can still utilise modern digital marketing like social media and blogs by use of scanning technology that is simply amazing these days.
-So I get the best of both worlds.

 I am not a full time photographer and the business end of photography is not really my thing.
 I do photography more as a passion and for enjoyment alongside a full time job.
-However I do occasionally get asked for a print or get asked by a friend-of-a-friend to photograph them or a special event like a wedding.
-So I am, officially, also self-employed as a photographer.
+However I do occasionally get asked for a print, or get asked by a friend-of-a-friend to photograph them or a special event like a wedding.
+So I do consider hired work occasionally and am insured etc accordingly.
 So if you have an interest in my work or my style, by all means get in touch and I will see if I can be of assistance and if I can’t, I might be able to point you to someone who can.